 Entry fee: 10 euros, online reservation fee an extra 2 euros.
 The site is open for free every first Sunday of the month from October to March.
 If you’re visiting during high season, you should get a reservation because the site will be mobbed.

+I hope you’ve enjoyed my guide to Hadrian’s Villa Ariadne.
 You may enjoy these other Rome travel guides:

 If you’d like to day trip to Hadrian’s Villa from Rome, pin it for later.